jc782/jc782.github.io/_posts/2020-11-11-Flutter-Running-Game.markdown

 There are a number of challenges I'm expecting to face:
 * Is the data stream for speed / position sufficiently high quality to feel like you are in 'control'
-* Realisitcally until AR glasses are a thing the interaction will be limited to audio feedback
+* Realistically until AR glasses are a thing the interaction will be limited to audio feedback
 * I've never built an app before... the learning curve could be steep